samyard/453-DevProj/README.md

 blockchain, using the Solidity contract for data verification, as well as launching the data dashboard and providing the user with recommendations to possibly improve sustainability on campus.

+## DashPrototype.py
+  This file uses dash, which allows interactive data dashboards using only python, HTML/CSS is not necessary, though it is an option.
+This specific file uses sample code, and an unrelated, sample dataset just to show an example of how dash could be used to implement my described dashboard model.